giovibal/urlstats/README.md

 - Collect all the downloads times, successfull downloads counter and failed downloads counter and log them all on the stdout when the previous batch process completes.
 - Ideally, the API should be ready to be used by a single page JS application running in another product.

+# TODO

+- use context to manage gracefull shutdown
+- fix calculation of average bytes: add totBytes, and do `avgBytes = totBytes / downloadSuccessCount`
+- aggregate store and downloader in an high level service (facade), and refactor main.
+Better readability and testing